Team Building Techniques

 A different emphasis and focus for each of the STAR model elements is needed at different stages of the team’s development.

 The primary emphasis during the start-up stage is to establish clarity about the results expected of the team.
-There is evidence to suggest that teams with clear and meaningful goals form a lot more quickly than without.
+Teams with clear and meaningful goals established early on, develop much more quickly and effectively.

-Here are some tasks to focus on during this initial stage to help set meaningful results:
+Here are some things to focus on during the team start-up stage.
+Help your team set meaningful results by:

 This leads to the second strand of team building techniques needed during the initial team forming phase: recognising the individual strengths of team members.